 Marie Rayner cooks and writes from a little terraced house where she lives with her man the Toddster, and their little pup Mitzie.

 “And so with the sunshine and the great bursts of leaves growing on the trees, just as things grow in fast movies, I had that familiar conviction that life was beginning over again with the summer.” ― F. Scott Fitzgerald, The Great Gatsby

 July - Melons, Beans, Cherries, Courgettes, Nectarines, Peas, Raspberries.
 August - Plums, Blackberries, Peaches, Spinach, Sweetcorn

 A lot of you have suggested that I write a cookbook.
 The good news is I already have.
 Recipes From The Big Blue Binder.
 A delicious sampling of all my tried and trues, and family favourites gleaned from a lifetime of love and good cookin'!
 Find such favourites asBanana Granola Pancakes, Mom's Split Pea Soup, Chicken Caesar Salad Pizza, and Grammy Woodworth's Blueberry Buckleto name but a few.
 178 pages of delicious recipes and beautiful colour pictures, available as a lovely book or as a download.
 You can click on the book to go to my storefront to purchase.
 If you already own it, please feel free to leave feedback on my Lulu page.
 Thanks so much!

-They are titled: A Very Royal Tea Party, The Great British Picnic, Christmas in The English Kitchen and my newest one, Recipes to Keep.
+They are titled: A Very Royal Tea Party, The Great British Picnic, Christmas in The English Kitchen, Recipes to Keep, and Spring into Summer.